 If you are going to install only one RAM stick, then install it to the closest slot to the CPU.

-But if you are going to install a dual channel RAM module on a four-slot motherboard, then you should install one RAM stick in slot number 1, which is usually the one closest to the CPU, and the second stick in slot number 2, which is not the one next to slot number 1.
+But if you are going to install a dual channel RAM module on a four-slot motherboard, then you should install one RAM stick in slot number 4, which is usually the one furthest away from the CPU, and the second stick in slot number 2, which is not the one next to slot number 4.
 There should be one empty slot between two RAM sticks.
-You can see the video below for more details.
+You can see the video below for more details, or read our article “Which RAM slot to use?“.

 Will any RAM fit my motherboard?